Court docs: Mom says ‘weird guy’ followed her in Marion grocery store, tried to grab 4-year-old daughter - NewsBreak

 Not long after that, the man grabbed her daughter by the coat and tried to pull her away.
 The child grabbed her mother’s leg and yelled “Mommy,” according to court documents.
 The mother dropped her basket and screamed; she was able to pick up her daughter and yell at the man.

-Her screams got the attention of other customers, who looked in their direction; the man ran down the aisle and left, she told police.IMPD uses license plate readers to make arrest after rash of shootings into homes and cars
+Her screams got the attention of other customers, who looked in their direction; the man ran down the aisle and left, she told police.DOCS: Franklin man threatened kids on school bus, hit police officer, shot up home in series of events

 The woman was so incensed by the encounter that she didn’t immediately contact the authorities and was more concerned about the safety of her daughter.
 She showed up at the police station about two hours later to report what happened.